|AF-S||The lens is equipped with ultrasonic motor to provide very fast and virtually silent autofocus. Learn more|

 |M||Manual focus mode.|

-The lens features AF-L - MEMORY RECALL - AF-ON switch which allows to select the function assigned to the focus function button located on the housing of the lens.
+The lens features AF-L - MEMORY RECALL - AF-ON switch which allows to select the function assigned to the focus function button located on the lens barrel.

 |AF-L||Temporary lock autofocus.
 Useful whenever any unwanted obstacle comes closer to the camera than the moving subject you are tracking.
 If the shutter button is still pressed halfway when the focus function button is released, autofocusing will continue as before.
 This function operates only in autofocus mode.|